ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 ### Apply the 12-factor principles
 {: #vm-to-containers-and-kubernetes-16}

-The [twelve-factor app](https://12factor.net/) is a methodology for building cloud native apps.
+The [twelve-factor app](https://12factor.net/){: external} is a methodology for building cloud native apps.
 When you want to containerize an app, move this app to the cloud, and orchestrate the app with Kubernetes, it is important to understand and apply some of these principles.
 Some of these principles are required in {{site.data.keyword.cloud_notm}}.

 The following key principles are required: